urielda00/img-to-pdf/README.md

 ## 🚀 Usage

-1. Open `https://harmonious-mochi-d102df.netlify.app/` in your browser (no server required).
+1. Enter [Site Link](https://harmonious-mochi-d102df.netlify.app/) in your browser (no server required).
 2. Upload an image from your computer.
 3. Enter a file name (optional).
 4. Click **Convert and Save PDF**.